Cyber League 2025 CTF Writeup: Crypto, Forensics, Cloud & More

 app.py (Server)

-To predict the server's randomly generated number, we first need to collect 624 samples of the server’s output.
-This is achieved by repeatedly sending the input "00000000" to the server and capturing the difference (delta) between the generated number and our input, extracted from the server’s response.
+to the server and capturing the difference (delta) between the generated number and our input, extracted from the server’s response.
 Each delta value, converted from hexadecimal to its numerical representation, corresponds to the server’s pseudorandomly generated number.

-After collecting all 624 samples, we use the MT19937Predictor library to reconstruct the internal state of the Mersenne Twister pseudorandom number generator (PRNG) used by the server.
+library to reconstruct the internal state of the Mersenne Twister pseudorandom number generator (PRNG) used by the server.
 By feeding these samples into the predictor, we enable it to predict the next number in the PRNG sequence.
 Using this predicted value, we can send the correct PIN to the server and retrieve the flag.

 #!/usr/bin/env python3